Valletta - Things to Do in Valletta in July

 What to Pack

-Breathable linen or cotton clothing in light colors - avoid synthetic fabrics that trap heat in 70% humidity
+Lightweight linen or cotton clothing in light colors - avoid synthetic fabrics in 70% humidity as they trap heat and moisture, making you significantly more uncomfortable during walking tours

 Insider Knowledge